goaldev/daylengths-visualization-dhaka/README.md

 4. Download Chrome WebDrive from https://chromedriver.chromium.org/downloads
 5. Run scraper_suntable.py for scraping data table from the website and for cleaning/rearranging the table, use cleaned_suntable.py
 6. The folder "selenium_scraper" contains 2 Python files for data scraping and data cleaning/rearranging, and all the csv files are in the "csv_files" folder.

+#### Acknowledgments

+I would like to express my heartfelt gratitude to [Mohammad Sabik Irbaz, MasterCourse Bangladesh], who played a pivotal role in the success of this project.
+Their expertise, guidance, and unwavering support were instrumental in shaping my skills and enabling me to complete this repository.
+I am truly grateful for their mentorship and valuable insights throughout this journey.